Adelaide Parklands Terminal: Services

+Since 1991, the only trains regularly operating out of the terminal have been The Ghan, Indian Pacific and The Overland; The Southern Spirit ran seasonally between 2010 and 2012, and the Great Southern commenced seasonal services in 2020.
+Today, these trains are operated by Journey Beyond.

 Visiting passenger trains from interstate also visit the terminal, albeit rarely.

 Local transport

 Although three suburban rail lines run parallel to the terminal, the nearest suburban railway station is 700 m to the south.
 The nearest bus stop is 450 m away, also to the south.